Getting into fly fishing can be expensive, so you want the most bang for your buck.

 What Does Weight Forward Fly Line Mean?

 Unlike conventional fishing lines, fly line is slightly different.
 This is because aside from the fly, there is no weight whatsoever to propel the fly on the cast.
-The answer is to use a line that has weight placed in strategic points…
+The answer is to use a line with weight placed in strategic points.

 Otherwise known as… A taper.

-You’ll find with the vast majority of lines that the weight will be focussed towards the top or ‘front’ of the line.
+With the vast majority of lines, you’ll find that the weight will be focused towards the top or ‘front’ of the line.
 This is the end that is nearest the fly.
 The head of the line is thicker.
-The body thinner.
+The body is thinner.
 It gradually tapers down, and with good fly lines, you’ll actually struggle to see it.